 Take the founders of this website, Kelly and Marshall.
 Kelly loves real wood campfires.

 Marshall, not so much (Spoilsport!)
-What Marshall needs is a fake campfire 'in a can' so to speak.
+What Marshall needs is a fake campfire.

-Luckily, portable, wood-less camping fire pits do exist!
+And guess what?
+Portable, wood-less camping fire pits exist!

 Here, we help you understand more about portable pits, their options, and more.